 As you’ll see, building a personal brand is about authenticity, transparency, and relatability.

-Building a personal brand is a simple, three-part process:
+Building your personal brand is a simple, three-part process:

 Let’s start from the top:

-Your personal brand doesn’t need to be squeaky clean and perfect.
-If it were, you wouldn’t be able to connect to people.
+Your personal brand doesn’t need to be squeaky clean and perfect, but it needs to be your real personal life.

-It’s easier to form a person connection with people when you show them that you are flawed, human, and perfectly imperfect, Remember: the goal of your personal brand should be to emphasis the “personal” over the “brand”.
+It’s easier to form a personal connection with your target audience when you show them that you are flawed, human, and perfectly imperfect.
+Remember: a strong personal brand puts emphasis on the “personal” over the “brand”.

 However, this is not to say that you should totally ignore it.

-You don’t need to be an authority on whatever your personal brand is build around.
-You don’t even need to be accomplished or have expert status.
+You don’t need to be an authority.
+You don’t even need to be highly accomplished.
+You don’t even need expert status.

-Those things help, but lacking either one is not an automatic death sentence.
+Those things help, but lacking them isn’t an automatic death sentence.

 What *is* a death sentence for your brand however, is presenting yourself as an expert when you aren’t one.